-Under the existing byelaws

-Under proposed byelaws

-Proposal 1 - Low Speed Activity Zones

-All vessels and activities permitted across all areas of the Loch but power-driven vessels must not exceed 11kph in speed limit zones (including 150 metres from shoreline - see page 43 for map).

-All vessels and activities permitted across all areas of the Loch but power-driven vessels must not travel 'on the plane' or exceed 11kph in existing speed limit zones (including 150 metres from shore) AND must not exceed 6kph in new Low Speed Activity Zones at Balloch Castle Country Park, Duck Bay, Luss, Manse Bay, Milarrochy, Sallochy and Rowardennan (see pages 43-50 for maps).

-Proposal 2 - Realign speed limit zone around Inchmoan
+Under proposed byelaws Proposal 1 - Low Speed Activity Zones All vessels and activities permitted across all areas of the Loch but power-driven vessels must not travel 'on the plane' or exceed 11kph in existing speed limit zones (including 150 metres from shore) AND must not exceed 6kph in new Low Speed Activity Zones at Balloch Castle Country Park, Duck Bay, Luss, Manse Bay, Milarrochy, Sallochy and Rowardennan (see pages 43-50 for maps).
+Proposal 2 - Realign speed limit zone around Inchmoan Speed limit zone reduced in size and realigned so that Loch users can use the northern point at Rossdhu House, Inchgalbraith, Inchmoan and Ellanderoch islands as visual/geographic markers to better understand when to reduce speed to comply with the 11pkh speed limit zone (see page 51 for map).
+Proposal 3 - Personal Flotation Devices (PFDs), e.g., lifejackets / buoyancy aids PWCs (jet skis)All those on craft required to wear PFDs.All other vesselsAged 16 and over: PFDs only required to be carried on board other motorised and non- motorised vessels.Aged under 16: Required to wear PFDs when underway on a motorised or non- motorised vessel, unless they are in a cabin or other enclosed space.1

-Power-driven vessels must reduce their speed to max 11kph when entering speed limit zone around the islands from the southern basin.

-The boundary of existing speed limit zone lies in a straight line just ahead of Rossdhu House on West Loch Lomond to Ellanderroch island in the east (see page 51 for map).

-Speed limit zone reduced in size and realigned so that Loch users can use the northern point at Rossdhu House, Inchgalbraith, Inchmoan and Ellanderoch islands as visual/geographic markers to better understand when to reduce speed to comply with the 11pkh speed limit zone (see page 51 for map).

-Proposal 3 - Personal Flotation Devices (PFDs), e.g., lifejackets / buoyancy aids

-PWCs (jet skis)

-All those on craft required to wear PFDs.

-All other vessels

-PFDs only required to be carried on board other motorised and non-motorised vessels.

-PWCs (jet skis)

-All those on craft required to wear PFDs.

-All other vessels

-Aged 16 and over: PFDs only required to be carried on board other motorised and non-motorised vessels.

-Aged under 16: Required to wear PFDs when underway on a motorised or non-motorised vessel, unless they are in a cabin or other enclosed space.1